 Johnson v.
 State, 336 So.2d 93 (Fla.
 1976): Case considered early statute that did not distinguish court records from non-judicial records.
 Recognized value of expungement statute to society.
 Statute violated separation of powers.
 Statute was valid in that it granted a substantive right to defendants.
 Achieved legislative intent by requiring that the courts only seal their records under the statute.
 Court, thereafter, considered (and created) a rule of procedure to effectuate the legislative intent of statute.
 Recognized that courts have the discretion to seal their records from public view wherein the ends of justice may be served.

-if you have questions or would like to see if your record can be expunged or sealed please contact me.
-I will try to respond within 24 hours.
+if you have questions or would like to see if your record can be expunged or sealed please contact us.